SecureCapital/searchable/README.md

 }
 ```

-The results include pagination to let the user know how many times she should repeat the request to collect all results.
+The result hash includes pagination to let the user know how many times she should repeat the request to collect all results.

 ### Configuration
 To configure searchable see `searchable.rb` and `searchable/query_interface.rb` for predefined options.
+Example of configuration is given below:

 ```ruby
 # config/initializers/searchable.rb